 As so many companies are now doing business with an environmental outlook, there are lots of ethical investment managed funds to choose from.
 Many of the top ethical funds in the UK perform well in their own right.

 Ethical investment funds tend to take one of two approaches:

-You can choose to invest directly into companies that meet certain "green" criteria, either through a self-managed portfolio or via a stock broker, or you can look at "collective" type funds, such as unit trusts, investment funds, open ended investment companies (OEICs) and pension funds.
+You can choose to invest directly into companies that meet certain "green" criteria.
+Either through a self-managed portfolio or via a stock broker, or you can look at "collective" type funds, such as unit trusts, investment funds, open-ended investment companies (OEICs) and pension funds.

-The need for transparency from investment providers came to the forefront during the financial crisis, and this, coupled with the fact that environmental issues are now a key consideration in government policy, has led to a growing trend for investment managers to incorporate environmental, social and governance (ESG) issues into mainstream investment.
+The need for transparency from investment providers came to the forefront during the financial crisis.
+This, coupled with the fact that environmental issues are now a key consideration in government policy, has led to a growing trend for investment managers to incorporate environmental, social and governance (ESG) issues into mainstream investment.

-- Are you looking to produce an income, or investing for capital growth, or a combination of the two?
+Are you looking to produce an income, or investing for capital growth, or a combination of the two?

-- Are you looking to invest for the short or long-term?
+Are you looking to invest for the short or long-term?

-- Are you looking to invest as an individual or as part of a collective fund?
+Are you looking to invest as an individual or as part of a collective fund?

-- What is your attitude to risk?
+What is your attitude to risk?

 Based on this assessment you can begin to tailor your investment portfolio to achieve your goals.
 With the wide selection of ethical investment opportunities on offer, you can choose the best way to do this without compromising your principles.